Trainee information pack

 Generally, the period of recognised training is intended to be where you work with and alongside solicitors and other legal personnel, in most cases for the first time outside of a classroom.
 It is a time for you to develop your social and interpersonal skills, and suggest solutions to problems, even if you are not certain they are correct.
 Most importantly, if you make a mistake, you should admit it, and face up to any consequences.

-- satisfactorily completed the Professional Skills Course and
+- the Professional Skills Course

 You and your training principal must also certify that there are no circumstances that may affect your character and suitability to become a solicitor, such as criminal convictions.